 - If wearing a skirt, it should match your blazer in color and cover your thighs when you sit

 - Coordinated blouse – Do not show too much cleavage

 - Moderate closed-toe shoes (medium-height heels are fine)

 - Limit jewelry to a watch, wedding/engagement band, and conservative earrings

 - Manicured nails

 - A conservative and professional handbag or purse

-Dressing appropriately for an interview could easily become the deciding factor for being hired when the decision-maker must decide between two equally qualified candidates.
+Dressing appropriately and adequately preparing for an interview could easily become the deciding factor for being hired when the decision-maker must decide between two equally qualified candidates.